ysabri/GitDrive/docs/index.rst

         .gitignore files are updated correctly.

     **18.Show:**
-        There are two closely related actions from the show command.
+        There are two closely related functions from the show command.

+        1) *getBlobBinaryContents(repo: Repository, commitish: string, filePath: string)*:
-        The first gets the binary blob content of a file based on a commit.
+        Gets the binary blob content of a file based on a commit.
 Given a commitish, and a path, the function will return a buffer that contains the contents of the file based on the commitish.
 This function is super helpful when reading from the metadata branch for example.
 Using it we are able to read the metadata protobuf file without having to checkout the branch.

+        2) *getPartialBlobBinary(repo: Repository, commitish: string, filePath: string,
+        length: number)*:
-        The second is just like the first except that it takes a length argument.
+        Just like the first except that it takes a length argument.
 The length represents the maximum amount of bytes to be read from the file.
 This is helpful if its anticipated the file is going to be too big.

-    **19.Statue:**
+    **19.Statues:**
-        There is one action from the statue command.
+        There is one function from the statue command.
 This code was taken from the `GitHub Desktop`_ project.

+        1) *getStatus(repository: Repository)*:
-        Its a getter for the current working tree status based from the top level of the repository.
+        Getter for the current working tree status based from the top level of the repository.
 When run on a repository the command will return an IStatusResult object that contains: The name of the current branch, the current upstream branch (if it exists), the current tip commit's SHA, whether the branch is ahead or